• Skip to primary navigation

 Step 2: In a medium bowl, add the melted butter (not too hot!), egg, vanilla extract, and non-dairy milk.
 Whisk to blend.

-HINT: I do NOT recommend using a stand mixer for making the cupcake batter.
-It will overmix the batter and your cupcakes will turn out denser.
+HINT: I do NOT recommend using a stand mixer to make the cupcake batter.
+It will overmix the batter, and your cupcakes will turn out denser.

 This is a photo to show you what your batter should look like.
-Every gluten free flour blend has different ingredients and some are starchier and need more liquids.
+Every gluten-free flour blend has different ingredients; some are starchier and need more liquids.
 Use this photo as a moisture guide.

 Now is a good time to preheat your oven to 350º F and set the oven rack to the middle setting.